sharontherese/latin-mass-funeral/config/_default/content/texts.md

 # The Rite of Marriage

 Note: Some of the marriage texts were not codified until the Council of Trent.
 Because of that, and of the Church's historical support for local customs, there may be a good deal of variation with the particular wording for the Rite of Marriage.
-The text for the Rite of Marriage below is directly from the _Rituale Romanum_, a \[definition\].
+The text for the Rite of Marriage below is directly from the _Rituale Romanum_.
 The _Rituale_ specifically says, "Wherever other praiseworthy customs and ceremonies are used in the celebration of the sacrament of matrimony, it is fitting that they be retained."
 In the excerpt of the _Rituale_ below, note that the marriage vows do not include the word, "obey."
 This is not necessarily some subversive statement; it simply demonstrates that there can be a great deal of variety when implementing these texts and rubrics.

 ## Part 1: The Homily